2010 Volkswagen CC

 The standard cross-stitched leatherette vinyl upholstery, in instance, looks and feels better than genuine cow-sourced leather in many automobiles, and the rest of the cabin components are of similarly high quality.

-See also Who Founded Volkswagen?
+See also What Does TDI Stand For Volkswagen?
 [Answered]

 All of this adds up to an expensive feel that justifies the CC’s higher price tag than comparable midsize sedans.